jsmoskow/Testing427/README.md

-# Hi my name is Stalin
+# Hi my name is Obama
 # I sympathize with ray